Updated on

-Multiple Sclerosis (MS): Nursing Diagnoses & Care Plans
+Multiple Sclerosis (MS): Nursing Diagnoses, Care Plans, Assessment & Interventions

 Multiple sclerosis (MS) is a chronic, progressive, degenerative disease of the central nervous system.
-It is characterized by disseminated demyelination of the nerve fibers of the spinal cord and brain.
+It is an autoimmune disease characterized by inflammation that destroys the myelin and axons, affecting the brain and spinal cord.

-Relapsing-remitting MS (RRMS): The most common form of MS is characterized by flares or relapses and periods of remission where symptoms may disappear.
+Relapsing-Remitting MS (RRMS): The most common form of MS is characterized by flares or relapses and periods of remission where symptoms may disappear.
+Remission may last for weeks, months, or years.

-Secondary progressive MS (SPMS): This often occurs after an initial diagnosis of RRMS, where the disease progressively worsens.
+Secondary Progressive MS (SPMS): This often occurs after an initial diagnosis of RRMS, where the disease slowly worsens.

-Primary progressive MS (PPMS): 15% of patients may receive this diagnosis which is a steady worsening of neurological function without any periods of remission.
+Primary Progressive MS (PPMS): 15% of patients may receive this diagnosis which is a steady worsening of neurological function without any periods of remission or flares.

 The cause of MS is unknown.
-However, possible precipitating factors of this condition include a family history of MS, a history of viral infections like Epstein-Barr, smoking, other autoimmune diseases, and low levels of vitamin D.
+However, possible precipitating factors of this condition include a genetic predisposition, a history of viral infections like Epstein-Barr, smoking, other autoimmune diseases, and low levels of vitamin D.

 • Vision changes